aiidateam/aiida-tutorials/docs/source/sections/qe.rst

     $ verdi plugin list aiida.workflows

 We are going to run the ``PwBandsWorkChain`` workflow of the ``aiida-quantumespresso`` plugin.
-You can see it on the list as ``quantumespresso.pw.bands``, which is the *entry point* of this workflow.
+You can see it on the list as ``quantumespresso.pw.bands``, which is the *entry point* of this work chain.
 This is a fully automated workflow that will:

     #.
 Run a calculation on the cell to relax both the cell and the atomic positions (``vc-relax``).
     #.
 Refine the symmetry of the relaxed structure, and find a standardized cell using SeeK-path_.
     #.
 Run a self-consistent field calculation on the refined structure.
     #.
-Run a band structure calculation at fixed Kohn-Sham potential along a standard path between high-symmetry k-points determined by SeeK-path_.
+Run a band structure calculation at a fixed Kohn-Sham potential along a standard path between high-symmetry k-points determined by SeeK-path_.

 In order to run it, we will again open the ``verdi shell``.
-We will then load the workflow plugin using its entry point and the ``WorkflowFactory``:
+We will then load the work chain using its entry point and the ``WorkflowFactory``:

 .. code-block:: ipython